 There are two basic levels of courses: introductory (600 level) and intermediate/advanced (700 level).
 They are distinguished as follows:

-- Most of the 600-level courses have one or more pre- or corequisites (courses that must be taken prior to, or at the same time as, the course listed, unless special permission of the instructor and Dean is obtained).
+- Some of the 600-level courses have one or more pre- or corequisites (courses that must be taken prior to, or at the same time as, the course listed, unless special permission of the instructor and Dean is obtained).

 - The 700-level courses have one or more prerequisites (courses that must be taken prior to the course listed, unless special permission of the instructor and Dean is obtained) .
 The highest 700-level courses (790s) are advanced seminars.

-Note: CAS matriculants may take certain 600-level courses at the 700 level (with some additional work required) with the permission of the instructor and the Dean.
+Note: CAS matriculants may take certain 600-level courses at the 700 level (with some additional work required) with the permission of the CAS Director.